Riley-livingston/AirBnb-Listings-Analysis-for-Cleaning-Services/README.md

 <h1>Airbnb Analysis for Cleaning Services in NYC - Active Directory </h1>
 <h2>Key Findings</h2>
  - 10% of Airbnb hosts have at least 4 dirty reviews per listing.
-The top 1% of Airbnb hosts have 12.84 dirty reviews per listing.
+The top 1% of Airbnb hosts have at least 12.84 dirty reviews per listing.
   <br />
  - The Average Airbnb host has 1.9 dirty reviews per listing.
   <br />